Cost Accounting Course

 - Types of Costing: This is the second sub-course.
 This online cost accounting course is designed for intermediate students who have already done the first sub-course i.e. the basic cost accounting.

 - Introduction of Cost Sheet: In this section, you will learn what a cost sheet is and what the pattern of a cost sheet is all about.
-Then the instructor will explain the cost of production and cost of sales.
+Then the instructor will explain the cost of production and the cost of sales.
 Finally, you will go through an example of a cost sheet.

 - Example of a Cost Sheet: This section is totally dedicated to learning the example of a cost sheet.
 The instructor will take you through each item of the cost sheet.
 Then you will learn to calculate the profit as well.

 - Batch Costing: This entire section is devoted to batch costing.
-The instructor will take you through the fundamentals of batch costing, binder in batch costing example, and batch costing profitability example.
+The instructor will take you through the fundamentals of batch costing, the binder in batch costing example, and batch costing profitability example.

 Cost Accounting: 03 – Cost Allocation and Analysis

-- Cost Allocation and Analysis: This is the third sub-course of cost accounting course.
+- Cost Allocation and Analysis: This is the third sub-course of the cost accounting course.
 This cost accounting course is designed for intermediate students.